Risperdal: Forgotten Chicanery

 Trials cannot be carried out without the essential raw material of patients!
 If patients only signed ‘consent’ forms that stipulated that the raw data must be held and controlled by to an independent party, that would be the beginning of the end of the story — a knockout blow.
 TKO in the first round, as they say.

-*** There has been a burgeoning of the number of journals devoted to publishing case reports (from < 10 on 2005 to nearly 200 in 2016 (7).
+*** There has been a burgeoning of the number of journals devoted to publishing case reports (from < 10 in 2005 to nearly 200 in 2016 .
+And now in 2020 heaven knows how many more overall, but I get requests several times a week to submit papers to, or act as a referee for, or be on the editorial board of, these publications.

 Another thing many people would not even dream was happening is big pharma’s influence over classification of illness via DSM.
 That much expands their market.

-I could go on: but, the point is that a lion’s share of the problem starts with patients giving-up their data unconditionally, which has allowed big pharma to high-jack the whole process, with very profitable results.
+I could go on: but the point is that the lion’s share of the problem starts with patients giving-up their data unconditionally, which has allowed big pharma to high-jack the whole process, with very profitable results.

 Doctors have acted as pathetic, wimpish bystanders and I am ashamed to call myself a doctor (well, I don’t, I am a clinical neuro-pharmacologist!).